vynious/optimise-throughput/readme.md

    ```

 **Redundancy in Checks:**

+- Both checks aim to control request rates.
-  - **Fixed Interval Check:** Enforces a minimum time between consecutive requests.
+- The **Fixed Interval Check** enforces a minimum time between consecutive requests.
-  - **Circular Buffer Check:** Ensures no more than a specified number of requests are sent within any 1-second window.
+- The **Circular Buffer Check** ensures the request rate does not exceed the allowed number within a 1-second window.
-  - **Overlap:** Both checks aim to control request rates but the **Circular Buffer Check** alone suffices for rate limiting.
+- The **Fixed Interval Check** is redundant because the **Circular Buffer Check** alone suffices for effective rate limiting.

 ---

 ### Proposed Solution

-**Remove the Fixed Interval Check**, allowing the **Circular Buffer Check** to regulate the request rate effectively, the **Fixed Interval Check** is redundant and adds unnecessary **context switching**.
-The **Circular Buffer Check** allows for more **adaptive rate limiting**, handling both **burst** and **constant-rate traffic** more efficiently.
-Example of why being able to handle both kinds of traffic can matter:
+We propose removing the **Fixed Interval Check**, allowing the **Circular Buffer Check** to regulate the request rate effectively.
+This change reduces unnecessary context switching and improves performance.
+The **Circular Buffer Check** handles both bursty and constant-rate traffic efficiently.

-- **Bursty Traffic:**
+**Importance of Handling Both Traffic Types:**

-  - Useful for scenarios like **high-frequency trading**, where multiple actions need to be performed quickly in a **short time frame** (e.g., placing or canceling many orders within milliseconds).
-  - **Example:** Executing a series of buy/sell actions to take advantage of price movements in a volatile market.
+- **Bursty Traffic:** Useful in scenarios like high-frequency trading, where multiple actions need to be performed quickly within a short time frame.
+For example, executing a series of buy/sell actions to capitalize on rapid price movements in a volatile market.

-- **Constant-Rate Traffic:**
-  - Ideal for **retrieving data at regular intervals** to maintain accuracy and consistency.
-This applies to **oracle services** or **pricing feeds**, where information (e.g., exchange rates or asset prices) must be regularly updated to reflect real-time market conditions.
+- **Constant-Rate Traffic:** Ideal for retrieving data at regular intervals to maintain accuracy and consistency.
+This applies to oracle services or pricing feeds, where information must be regularly updated to reflect real-time market conditions.
-  - **Example:** A pricing oracle querying prices from external sources every few seconds to keep the platform's price feeds up to date and prevent discrepancies or stale data.

 ---